thenexthub/Codira/docs/AccessControl.md

 -   Limiting particular capabilities, such as marking something `final(public)` to restrict subclassing or overriding outside of the current module.
--   Allowing the Swift parts of a mixed-source framework to access private headers.
+-   Allowing the Codira parts of a mixed-source framework to access private headers.
--   Revealing `internal` Swift API in a mixed-source framework in a second generated header.
+-   Revealing `internal` Codira API in a mixed-source framework in a second generated header.
 -   Levels of `public`, for example `public("SPI")`.
 -   Enum cases less accessible than the enum.